October 20, 2025

 A tough serum skin that means business.
 Great for heavy music.

-Edgy and aggressive serum skin.
-Just like his music.
+Edgy and aggressive free serum skin.
+Similar to his music.
+This one is also great for heavy music.

 Step 1: Copy Your Downloaded Skin

-After downloading your free Serum skin, find the skins folder on your computer and copy it.
-Most skins come as folders or ZIP files that contain the skin folder inside.
+After downloading find the folder with the skin files on your computer and copy it.
+Most skins come as ZIP files that contain the custom skin inside.

 Step 2: Open Serum Presets Folder